 So that’s the PowerVision PowerEgg X in an, er, eggshell.
 It’s a lovely looker, it flies reliably for long periods of time, is easy to control and you can even use it as a steadicam or tripod-mounted video tracker.
 Add the wherewithal to fly confidently in crap weather and over large bodies of water and you have the first true all-rounder.
 But, while the video quality is easily good enough for most budding aerial cinematographers, the camera itself is a bit of a disappointment.
 If PowerVision gets that small but significant facet dialled for its next model (whenever that may be), it could really give DJI a run for its money.

 If you’re looking for a titchy but very well equipped ‘selfie’ type drone that stays in the air for 13 minutes at a time, comes with digital image stabilisation, shoots video in pretty decent 720p, snaps 5mp stills and hovers on the spot without the aid of GPS, then consider this remarkable little contender from Ryze.
-It didn’t win the T3 Award for Best Budget Drone for nothing.

 If you think the Tello is the first drone to reach the higher echelons of this page that doesn’t have any connection to DJI, then think again because most of the electronics inside this remarkable entry-level model are produced by none other than, you guessed, DJI.
 This is a very good thing because, aside perhaps from Parrot, DJI’s flight controllers and other electronic gubbins are the industry benchmark for efficiency and reliability.